Nicola Sturgeon: Second independence referendum proposals

-In June 2022, Sturgeon officially announced her plan for Scottish independence once again.
+In June 2022, Sturgeon officially unveiled plans for Scottish independence once again.
 She argued that her government had an "indisputable mandate" for a second Scottish independence referendum.
-She unveiled her new plan arguing that it would allow Scotland to set out "a different and better vision" and claimed that there is a legally secure path to get a referendum without permission from the cabinet.
-This plan has been met with condemnation from various opposing parties, with the Prime Minister rejecting her plan.
+She argued that independence would allow Scotland to set out "a different and better vision" and claimed that there is a legally secure path to get a referendum without permission from the cabinet.
+This plan was met with condemnation from various opposing parties, with the Prime Minister rejecting her plan.

-Sturgeon officially announced that the referendum would be held on 19 October 2023.
+Sturgeon scheduled the referendum for 19 October 2023.
 She sought the Prime Minister to consent to the vote by signing a section 30 order, a move that Downing Street has refused to comply.
 She asked Scotland's Lord Advocate to consider referring the matter to the Supreme Court of the United Kingdom to rule if the Scottish Government has the power to host a referendum without the Government of the United Kingdom's approval, this request has since been granted.

 In October 2022, Sturgeon launched her government's third independence paper, which outlines the currency in an independent Scotland and joining the EU.
 She proposed the Scottish Government would use the pound sterling for a brief period before transitioning to a new currency known as the 'Scottish Pound'.
 She argued independence would be "essential" for economic prosperity for Scotland as she claimed the economic climate throughout the UK does not offer strength, stability or security.

-On the day the Supreme Court ruled the Scottish Parliament does not have the power to legislate a referendum on independence, Sturgeon announced the next democratic election in Scotland, in this case a UK general election expected to be held in 2024, would be campaigned by the SNP as a de facto referendum.
+On the day the Supreme Court ruled the Scottish Parliament does not have the power to legislate a referendum on independence, Sturgeon declared the next democratic election in Scotland - in this case a UK general election expected to be held in 2024 - would be campaigned by the SNP as a de facto referendum.
 Unionist parties have rejected this characterisation.
-Some SNP members have urged Sturgeon to call an early election at Holyrood to speed up the process for a de facto referendum.
+Some SNP members urged Sturgeon to call an early election at Holyrood to speed up the process for a de facto referendum.

-Gender recognition reforms

-As part of the SNP's 2016 manifesto policy, the SNP pledged to voters review and reform the way that trans people change their legal gender.
-However, the policy divided the party and it the bill was delayed during Sturgeon's second term in office because of opposition to the policy and the COVID-19 pandemic.
-In the 2021 SNP manifesto, Sturgeon committed the party once again to reform the Gender Recognition Act 2004 of the UK Parliament and in August that year included the commitment in her agreement with the Scottish Greens on power-sharing.

-In September 2021, Sturgeon was accused of shutting down debate about gender reforms after she described concerns about gender recognition reform as "not valid" and campaign groups and analysts complained that their concerns were being ignored.